 6. Collaborate in new ways

 There are many impressive project management and online collaboration tools out there, so do your research to discover which is right for you.
-Seek platforms that keep everything in one place – track project progress, message employees, manage tasks and schedules, track time, etc. These web based task management software are simple programs that guarantee transparency across the whole team while preventing confusion at the same time.
+Seek platforms that keep everything in one place – track project progress, message employees, manage tasks and schedules, track time, etc. This web-based task management software is a simple program that guarantees transparency across the whole team while preventing confusion at the same time.

 7. Clarify company vision